 Where financial help is needed includes: Filming is complete and post-production and distribution coordination are now underway.
 Any funds raised for this campaign will allow us to pay the remaining production costs (crew, and some travel), assistant editor and finishing editor fee; related post-production costs like stock footage, and music; part-time salary for outreach and distribution coordinator.

-The funds will be used to cover the costs for the ongoing distribution efforts of Oh Mercy beyond the end of 2020; and for a feature-length film on the US/Mexico border crisis.
+Additional funds will be used to cover the costs for the ongoing distribution efforts of Oh Mercy beyond the end of 2020; and for a feature-length film version of Oh Mercy.

 Identifying and securing funding for our documentary film projects remains the biggest challenge our team-- or any team doing this kind of work-- faces.
 We have been making influential and highly regarded documentaries on global human rights issues for 30 years and we know from experience how challenging the fundraising process can be.
 Your contribution is about much more than bringing an important film project to life.
 It is about remembering who we are and what we stand for as members of the human family.
 Thank you!

-Worldwide Documentaries has earned a reputation over a period of over thirty years of undertaking select film projects of the highest quality that carefully adhere to schedules, budgets, and accounting procedures.
+Worldwide Documentaries has earned a reputation over a period of thirty-five years of undertaking select film projects of the highest quality that carefully adhere to schedules, budgets, and accounting procedures.
 The company’s projects have been sponsored by dozens of corporations, philanthropic organizations, and non-governmental agencies around the world.